-Meg: He was right, about that, about the better organization, at least in the dining room.
+Meg: He liked better organization, at least in the dining room.
 Me and Jen weren't running around half as much, were we, Jen?
 He reduced the choices on the menu, got us to concentrate more on quality, he said.
 So then we could serve up to six at a time, sometimes, 'cos he got Mr Wheale to get these bigger trays, special from the suppliers in Salford, and special fold-up stands for them, when we served at table.